tlswg/tls13-spec/draft-ietf-tls-tls13.md

     HKDF-Expand-Label(Derive-Secret(Secret, label, ""),
                       "exporter", Hash(context_value), key_length)

 Where Secret is either the early_exporter_secret or the exporter_secret.
 Implementations MUST use the exporter_secret unless explicitly specified by the application.
+The early_exporter_secret is define for use in settings where an exporter is needed for 0-RTT data.
 A separate interface for the early exporter is RECOMMENDED, especially on a server where a single interface can make the early exporter inaccessible.

 If no context is provided, the context_value is zero-length.
 Consequently,